aws-samples/hpc-cost-simulator/docs/Output.md

 ### Savings Plan Optimization

-`houly_stats.xlsx` allows you to optimize your costs further by simulating the impact of [Savings Plans](https://aws.amazon.com/savingsplans/) (SP) on your overall costs, and finding the optimal SP cost for your workload.
+`hourly_stats.xlsx` allows you to optimize your costs further by simulating the impact of [Savings Plans](https://aws.amazon.com/savingsplans/) (SP) on your overall costs, and finding the optimal SP cost for your workload.
 To do this, you will need to enable Excel's numerical solver add-in.

 To use the solver, you first need to enable it.